1. What is the SHG approach?

 Ethiopian Resident Charities who are promoting the Self Help Group Approach as a core strategy for women’s empowerment and supporting the cause for children can apply and join as a member.
 In addition, other likeminded individuals and organizations can also join as associates or affiliates.
-The membership requires appraisal by the Board and approval by the General Assembly. [link to How to Become a Member]
+The membership requires an appraisal by the Board and approval by the General Assembly.

 14. Does CoSAP offer funding opportunities to member organizations?